jhauga/wcurl/wcurl.md

 If you need anything more complex, you can provide any of curl's supported parameters via the **--curl-options** option.
 Just beware that you likely should be using curl directly if your use case is not covered.

+When using **-r** or **--run-save** to execute a saved curl call, wcurl's default behavior is disabled.
+Instead, curl is invoked directly with only the saved options, allowing you to reuse exact curl command combinations without any added defaults.

 By default, **wcurl** does: